Nishant R.

 When Test Environment Changes

-• If there are any changes made in the test environment, such as an update or configuration modification, a sanity test helps to ensure that the environment is stable for more comprehensive testing.
+If there are any changes made in the test environment, such as an update or configuration modification, a sanity test helps to ensure that the test environments are stable for more comprehensive testing.

 After Integration of Modules

-• After software modules or components are added, a sanity test is necessary to quickly confirm their seamless integration into the existing system.
+After software modules or components are added, testing efforts are necessary to quickly confirm their seamless integration into the existing system.
 This test checks that the other features still function after the addition.

 How Sanity Tests Differ from Other Types